dilan-dio4/easybase-website/about.markdown

 ## **Try it free!**

-For more information on how EasyBase works or how it can apply to your projects, take a look at the video featured on the right or take a look at some of the other blog posts.
-EasyBase's free tier is a great way to give the service a try. *No payment method is required!*
+For more information on how Easybase works or how it can apply to your projects, take a look at the video featured on the right or take a look at some of the other blog posts.
+Easybase's free tier is a great way to give the service a try. *No payment method is required!*

 The free tier gives users a $10 monthly quota that resets at the end of each billing period.